Zum Inhalt springen

 6. Source Attribution: The response includes references to the source documents.

 How you segment documents into chunks largely determines retrieval quality.
-Chunks that are too large dilute relevance.
-Chunks that are too small lose essential context.
+Here's what matters: chunks that are too large dilute relevance, while chunks that are too small lose essential context.
+Finding the right balance is one of the most impactful decisions in the entire pipeline design.

 Naive vs. Advanced Chunking Strategies